IzatheWriter/Beginner-Baker-s-Guide/Other Tools.md

 **Bakeboard**

-When you bake you will probably form the dough on the bakeboard.
+When you bake you'll probably form the dough on the bakeboard.
 This will work best for the shortcrust pie or biscuits.
 If you don’t have one, you can also do the same on the kitchen counter.
-Make sure you clean it first so there is no dust or breadcrumbs in your pie!
+Make sure you clean it first so there's no dust or breadcrumbs in your pie!

 **Rolling pin**

 Most probably you have one wooden rolling pin at home.
-If not, or you’re on holidays but still want to bake something, you can always use a plastic bottle of water or a bottle of wine.
-Just remove the label and wash the bottle as it will have contact with food.
+If not, or you’re on holidays, but still want to bake something, you can always use a plastic bottle of water or a bottle of wine.
+Just remove the label and wash the bottle as it'll have contact with food.

 **A teaspoon and a table spoon**

-They are often used to measure the ingredients properly, especially when you don't owe a kitchen scale.
+They're often used to measure the ingredients properly, especially when you don't owe a kitchen scale.
 Many recipes still use this way of measuring ingredients.

 **A wooden / silicone spatula**